- Your company’s revenue is also your personal income and path to retirement

 - Software add-ons: If your company uses an accounting software system like Quickbooks or Xero, you can purchase add-on software that turns your sales data into revenue dashboards.
 These systems require at least one additional step (and sometimes more) to pull sales data out of the accounting system and into the analytics app, but they also offer deeper accounting capabilities that larger companies with dedicated finance teams might find useful.

 - Analytics suites: If your company accepts credit card payments, analytics suites are a simple, powerful, and accurate option for better understanding your company’s revenue.
-Womply Insights, for example, turns your actual transaction data into easy-to-read sales dashboards that update automatically, so there’s no manual work involved.
+Womply, for example, turns your actual transaction data into easy-to-read sales dashboards that update automatically, so there’s no manual work involved.
 This enables you to see patterns such as which days you make the most money, who your best customers are, and how your revenue stacks up against other local businesses (and much, much more).
-If you don’t have Womply Insights, request a demo.
+Learn more, plus get free reputation monitoring and customer insights when you sign up for Womply Free!

 It’s your money, so be sure you know everything about it.
 With a clearer picture of your company’s revenue trends, you can make even more money to grow your business or enjoy a better lifestyle.
 Either way, you deserve it!